Idioter

-"Idioter" is a song by the Swedish alternative rock band Kent.
+"Idioter" is a song by Swedish alternative rock band Kent.
 It was released as the third and final single from the band's eight studio album, Röd, digitally on 8 March 2010, and physically on 10 March.
 The single contains a single and a demo version of "Idioter", a remix of "Taxmannen" by Andreas Tilliander, and the song "Ensamheten" with remixes by Andrea Parker and Erase.

 "Idioter" peaked at number thirty-three in Sweden, the band's lowest chart position since "Halka", which peaked at number thirty-six in 1996.